 The College's Tuition Remission policy does not apply to tuition paid to any educational institution other than Wellesley College

-Tuition remission for individual undergraduate courses taken for credit at Wellesley College is possible for an eligible employee and the spouse, son or daughter of the employee, provided the candidate is selected by the Board as a Degree Candidate, a Post-Baccalaureate Student, or a Visiting Student.
+Tuition remission for individual undergraduate courses taken for credit at Wellesley College is possible for an eligible employee and the spouse, son or daughter of the employee, provided the candidate is selected by the Board as a Degree Candidate or a Visiting Student.
 The son or daughter must be a dependent of the employee for income tax purposes.

 To be eligible for participation in the Continuing Education Program, the employee must have completed one year of full-time continuous employment at Wellesley College and be continuing in this full-time capacity.
 Employees who work less than full-time may participate, but the tuition will be prorated.
 Spouses, sons, and daughters of employees working less than full-time are not eligible for tuition exemption.

-Application to the Continuing Education/ Davis Degree Program or the Post baccalaureate Study Program is made through the Board of Admission.
+Application to the Continuing Education/ Davis Degree Program is made through the Board of Admission.
 Application to the Visiting/Special Student Program is made through the office of the Dean of Students (ext.
 2322).
 Admission to any of these programs is competitive and selective.

 Application deadline for the Davis Degree Program is March 1, for fall entrance only.
 Application deadline for second semester entry is November 15.